 If you ever see me in person, there’s a good chance you’ll find me riding around on an electric scooter.
 For years, I’ve used shared electric scooters from companies like Bird and Lime.
-I always knew I wanted to get my own scooter though, so I was beyond excited when Varla gave me the opportunity to try out the Varla Eagle One.
+I always knew I wanted to get my own scooter though, so I was beyond excited when Varla sent me the Varla Eagle One to try out.
 In this Varla Eagle One review, I’m going to go over the Varla Eagle One scooter, discuss some of the features I like about it, and give you the information you need to decide if this scooter makes sense for you.

 The Varla Eagle One, by contrast, is a high-powered electric scooter with big wheels, dual motors, and double suspension.
 If your only experience with scooters is via Bird and Lime type scooters, a scooter like the Varla Eagle One is going to surprise you.
-It takes a little bit of adjustment to get used to the power that a scooter like this gives you, but once you start using these sorts of high-end scooters, it’s difficult to go back.
+It takes a little bit of adjustment to get used to the power that a scooter like this gives you, but once you start using a high-end scooter like this one, it’s difficult to go back.

-I’ve been using the Varla Eagle One as my primary mode of transportation for a while now and have put several hundred miles on it.
+The Varla Eagle One is one of my primary modes of transportation now and I’ve put hundreds of miles on it.
 Beyond just getting me around town, I’ve also been using it as my mode of transportation when I do food deliveries with apps like DoorDash, Uber Eats, and Grubhub (I’ll go into more detail about the Varla Eagle One as a food delivery vehicle later in this post).

 The Varla Eagle One scooter is a high-powered electric scooter that features dual 1000 watt motors and a 52V/18.2Ah lithium-ion battery.
 This is a powerful scooter, with a max speed of about 40mph.
 That’s incredibly fast for me – and admittedly, I haven’t tried to max out the speed since I’m too scared to take it that fast.